xuyangzhou461-hash/Ternary-arithmetic-and-logic-circuit-candence-schematics-/README.md

 The exact parameters (n,m) for each CNFET are not provided and must be found from original sources of the designs.

 # Report gist
-This repository is an extension to the "Is Ternary Computing more Efficient than Binary?" passion project and contains a complete suite of ternary and binary logic circuits, including personal optimizations and recreations of existing work.
-Multiple variations of ternary logic gates were assembled and verified via transient analysis.
-The key findings of this passion project include:
+This repository is an extension to the ipq project and contains a complete suite of ternary and binary logic circuits, including personal optimizations and recreations of existing work.
+Multiple variations of ternary logic gates were assembled and verified via transient analyses.
+The key findings of the project include:

 1. **Logic Gate Speed & Power:** 32nm CNTFET ternary gates (TNAND and STI) operate with delay in the femtosecond ($10^{-15}$) range and consume power in the nanowatt ($10^{-9}$) range, significantly outperforming 180nm CMOS binary equivalents.
 2. **Arithmetic Efficiency:** The proposed THA design demonstrated extraordinarily high energy efficiency, consuming only 1.274 $\mu W$, outperforming the 180nm binary half adder in power usage.